stiles/la-geography/README.md

   - This is what people mean when they say "I live in Hollywood" or "I'm in Culver City"
   - No, you don't live in the "City of North Hollywood"!

+- **LA regions** (16): Broad geographic regions of LA County
+  - Dissolves neighborhoods into larger areas: Westside, South LA, San Gabriel Valley, etc.
+  - Useful for high-level analysis and settling debates about which neighborhoods belong where
+  - See `docs/LA_REGIONS.md` for complete region list and demographics

 **Source:** [LA Times Mapping LA project](https://github.com/datadesk/boundaries.latimes.com) (archived)
 **Credit:** Created by [Ben Welsh](https://github.com/palewire) and the [LA Times Data Desk](https://github.com/datadesk).
 Though the original project was deprecated a few years ago, I'm excited to keep these essential boundaries active — and easily enriched with demographic data — in my own way.

 ### LAPD (police)
 - **Bureaus** (4): Central, South, Valley, West